The Bankrate promise

 How to avoid falling into debt

-“You need to identify where the debt came from,” says Celeste Collins, executive director of OnTrack WNC Financial Education & Counseling in North Carolina.
+“You need to identify where the debt came from,” advises Celeste Collins, executive director of OnTrack WNC Financial Education & Counseling.
 “How did this balance get there?
-You need a comprehensive cash flow plan and to get serious about paying this down.”
+You need a comprehensive cash flow plan and to get serious about paying this down,” she adds.

-Once you’re out of debt, you can avoid it with a few financial rules.
+Once you’re out of debt, you can avoid re-entering into a debt cycle with a few financial rules.

 - Set a budget and stick to it.